Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/service.md

 }
 ```

-- Create an empty game object and name it `RosService`
+- Create an empty game object, name it `RosConnection`, and attach the `Plugins/TCPConnection/ROSConnection` script to it.
-- Attach the `RosServiceExample` script to the `RosService` game object and drag the cube game object onto the script
-- In the Inspector window of the Editor change the `hostName` variable on the `RosService` game object to the ROS master URI.
+- In the Inspector window of the Editor change the `hostName` variable on the `RosConnection` game object to the ROS master URI.
+- Create another empty game object and name it `RosService`
+- Attach the `RosServiceExample` script to the `RosService` game object.
+Drag the cube game object onto its `cube` parameter and the RosConnection game object onto its `Ros` parameter.
 - Pressing play in the Editor should start communication with the `postion_service` script, running as a ROS node, causing the cube to move to random positions in the scene.

 ![](images/tcp_3.gif)